 Students are expected to attend class regularly.
 Attendance will be recorded using a "sign-in" sheet.
 Excessive absences will be grounds for disciplinary action, and will be determined on a case-by-case basis.
 If you are more than 15 minutes late to class or leave class early without notifying the instructor, this will count as an absence.
-Students are permitted 0 absences before a loss of points.
+Students are permitted 2 absences before a loss of point(s).
+If the student has incurred 7 absences in the course, the instructor will recommend withdrawing from the course to avoid course failure.